 What is a Tax Statement Letter?

-Besides “thank-yous” being a cornerstone practice of philanthropy, the IRS requires nonprofits to send acknowledgment letters to donors who give $250 or more.
+Besides “thank-yous” being a cornerstone practice of philanthropy, the IRS requires nonprofits to send written acknowledgments to donors who give $250 or more.

-It is best to send an acknowledgment to your donors as soon as possible; they must arrive before January 31 to allow enough time for donors to claim their charitable deductions while paying taxes for the appropriate year.
+It is best to send a written acknowledgment to your donors as soon as possible; they must arrive before January 31 to allow enough time for donors to claim their charitable deductions while paying taxes for the appropriate year.

 - name of the organization;